Have you had a real break this year?

 With Slack and Asana being used mostly for internal communication, it was email that would provide the biggest challenge.
 I decided to let my assistant process my inbox while I was away.
 In addition, I set up this auto-responder (feel free to cut, paste and adapt for your next break).

 Thanks for your email.
-I’m on summer break and as a result will be completely offline from June 30th – August 3rd.
+I’m on summer break and as a result, will be completely offline from June 30th to August 3rd.

-My EA, Carly, is handling this email and can tend to anything urgent while I’m gone
+My Executive Assistant is handling this email and can tend to anything urgent while I’m gone

 In the meantime, if your request is for me personally, do you mind re-sending it after August 3rd?
 I’d be happy to look at it then.